-When Andy Reid left Nottingham Forest to join Tottenham in January 2005, he probably didn’t expect to find himself at the centre of one of the most controversial stories in Premier League history.
+When Andy Reid joined Tottenham from Nottingham Forest in January 2005, he probably didn’t expect to find himself at the centre of one of the most controversial stories in Premier League history just a year later.

-Signed in a £8million deal which also included Michael Dawson, Reid arrived at a Spurs side rejuvenated under Martin Jol, just a season on from the hilariously bad ‘Vincibles’ campaign that took place while fierce rivals Arsenal were winning the Premier League title unbeaten.
+Signed in an £8million deal which also included Michael Dawson, Reid arrived at a Spurs side rejuvenated under Martin Jol, just a season on from the hilariously bad ‘Vincibles’ campaign that took place while fierce rivals Arsenal were winning the Premier League title unbeaten.

 In Jol’s first full season 2005-06, Tottenham occupied fourth spot from December onwards and appeared set to qualify for the Champions League ahead of Arsenal, only to be robbed of their dream at the death, in an infamous final day showdown at West Ham.

-Spurs had to match Arsenal’s result against Wigan – in what was the final competitive match at Highbury – only for a number of their players, as the story goes, to be struck down with apparent food poisoning on the eve of the game after eating a dodgy lasagna.
+Spurs had to match Arsenal’s result against Wigan – in what was the final competitive match at Highbury – only for a number of their players, as the story goes, to be struck down with apparent food poisoning on the eve of the game after eating a dodgy lasagne.

 After trying to get the match postponed or kick-off at least put back, the game went ahead as planned, and Tottenham were beaten 2-1, losing out on fourth spot after Arsenal came from behind to beat Wigan 4-2.

-Reid was one of the lucky ones to avoid illness, coming off the bench for the final half hour in place of Michael Carrick, who was one of the players most badly affected, reportedly unable to walk on the morning of the game.
+Reid was one of the lucky ones to avoid illness, coming off the bench for the final half an hour in place of Michael Carrick, who was one of the players most badly affected, reportedly unable to walk on the morning of the game.

-“There was maybe five lads that got ill,” Reid says on the latest episode of The Broken Metatarsal podcast.
+“There were maybe five lads that got ill,” Reid says on the latest episode of The Broken Metatarsal podcast.
 “Michael Dawson and Michael Carrick, they played and you could just tell by the colour of their faces they were really ill.